-Following are some frequently asked questions regarding silent cyber, along with our recommendations as to how organisations can address these changes and ensure they have adequate protection against cyber losses.
+Following are some current frequently asked questions regarding silent cyber, along with our recommendations as to how organizations can address these changes and seek adequate protection against cyber losses.

 What is silent cyber?

 As technology has come to define much of the modern business era, cyber-attacks have progressed beyond simple data breaches to sophisticated schemes designed to disrupt business operations and supply chains.